RVSts/CS50_Solutions/project/DESIGN.md

 ## Scope

 ### The propose of this database is to easily store all informations about all supermarkets at a specific location.
-This helps in
+This helps in price comparison, market analysis in identifying trends, inventory optimization and

 In this section you should answer the following questions:

 * What is the purpose of your database?